 - Migrated object workflows will have an Inactive status in the target Vault.
 After the deployment, you must activate them manually.

 - If you are importing a VPK from a 17R3 Vault that contains an object workflow with eSignatures, you’ll first need to enable eSignatures on that object in your target Vault.

 Only saved views marked as required are eligible for migration.

-The following permissions control actions for Configuration Migration Packages:
+The following permissions control actions for migration packages:

 |Security Profile||Admin: Various||Ability to create or edit various components.
 When deploying packages, you'll need the same permissions that you'd need if you were manually creating the components, for example, Admin > Picklists > Edit to deploy a package that includes the picklist component.|